ibexa/documentation-developer/docs/personalization/legacy_recommendation_api.md

 ###### any attribute name (used only if submodels are configured)

-Item's attribute, e.g. color, price, etc.
+Item's attribute, for example, color, price, etc.
 These are customer specific and can only be understood by the recommender system if the item attributes are imported by using the YOOCHOOSE content import APIs.
 There can be multiple attributename and attributevalue pairs.